Service of Process/Proof of Service

 - A person is served when they officially receive the papers.

-- Papers which start an action (Summons, Petition, Request for Order, etc) must be filed first and then served on the other person(s).
+- Papers which start an action (Summons, Petition, Order to Show Cause, etc.) must be filed first and then served on the other person(s).

 - After the papers are served, a Proof of Service form must be filled out and signed by the person who served the papers.
 The Proof of Service form must be filed with the court.